unlock-protocol/docs/docs/tools/checkout/README.md

-If you'd like to use that configuration with your the [Paywall](../paywall) then download the configuration file by clicking on the "Download JSON" button.
+If you'd like to use that configuration with your [Paywall](../paywall), download the configuration file by clicking on the "Download JSON" button.

 ![unlock dashboard checkout builder](/img/tools/checkout/dashboard-checkout-builder.png)